The Amiga CD 32 was an attempt at capturing a sector of the home gaming market

 The CD32 Version Of The Chaos Engine Got A Nice Intro Scene

 Alfred Chicken on the Amiga CD32

 Arcade Pool on the Amiga CD32

 AGA gaming on the Amiga CD32

-The gameplay remained essentially the same as the original A500 versions though - the only noticeable difference was visually.
+The game-play remained essentially the same as the original Amiga 500 versions though, the only noticeable difference were the cleaner visuals.

 - Alfred Chicken

 - Arcade Pool

 - Black Viper

 - Chaos Engine - which also featured a nice enhanced introduction sequence